 When she took her seat and slipped on her headset, someone made an exaggerated smooching noise.
 The floor erupted in laughter.

 Dan poked his head out of his office and looked around.
-“Come on people.
+“Come one people.
 Less horseplay, more work.”
 His eyes alighted on Mirna.
 “You get all those traps set?”

 He gave her a thumbs up and disappeared inside his office.

 The rest of the afternoon, Mirna couldn’t get her mind off the kiss.
-It seemed so real.
-She could almost smell Dan’s cologne, could taste the slight bite of cigarettes on his breath.
+It seemed so … so real.
+She could almost smell Dan’s cologne, could taste the acrid bite of cigarettes on his breath.

-She waited some time before creeping out of the bathroom.
-Mirna found the office dark, the only illumination a bright rectangle of light streaming from Dan’s office and casting the bullpen in a dim yellow glow.
+After some time, she crept out the office dark except for a bright rectangle of light streaming from Dan’s office and casting the bullpen in a dim buttery glow.
 Quietly, she crept across the hall and eased open the basement door.

 Mirna hadn’t remembered leaving the lights on, but she guessed she had.
-She slid down the stairs and around the corner, halting in surprise at the sight before her.
+She slipped down the stairs and stepped around the cabinets, halting in surprise at the sight before her.

-Lying on a thick pallet of blankets was Dan, his shirt and pants folded in a pile next to him.
-Straddling his hips and wearing nothing but pink lace panties was Jessica.
-Both started and glared when Mirna rounded the corner.
+Lying on a thick pallet of blankets was Dan, his shirt and pants folded beside it in a pile.
+Straddling his hips and wearing nothing but a lacy pink camisole was Jessica.
+They glared, wide-eyed, when Mirna rounded the corner.

-“What the fuck are you doing here?”
+“What the fuck are you doing?”
 Jessica sneered.
 She pushed off Dan her eyes darting about the room.
 They landed on the metal rod Mirna had left behind earlier.
 Jessica scooped it up, an evil grin tugging at the corners of her lips.

-“You were spying on me, weren’t you?”
+“You were spying, weren’t you?”
 Jessica took a step forward, slapping the pipe into her palm.
 “You nosey little bitch.
-You think you’re gonna tell my husband about this, don’t you?”
+You think you’re gonna tell my husband, don’t you?”

 Mirna stumbled back, the shadows on the floor seeming to sway and flow around her.
 “No, no. I didn’t know you were down here.”
 Her eyes darted from Jessica to Dan.
-“Please, I won’t tell anyone, no one has to know.”
+“Please, I won’t tell.
+No one has to know.”

 “You’re damn right no one will know,” Jessica hissed.
 “Because I’m going to give you a little sample of what will happen if you talk.”

 Mirna stumbled back her arm raised against the blow.
-Jessica’s eyes, pinched in an expression of rage, flew suddenly wide with surprise.
-Glancing down, she screamed.
-Shadows swirled around her naked feet, flowed up her thighs, her hips.
+Jessica’s eyes, pinched in an expression of rage, flew suddenly wide as, glancing down, she screamed.
+Shadows swirled around her naked feet and flowed up her thighs and clung to her hips.

-Mirna gasped in horror at the realization that the dark shapes she mistook for shadow were, in fact, hundreds of tiny bodies.
+Mirna gasped at the realization the dark shapes she mistook for shadow were, in fact, hundreds of tiny bodies.
 The tiny furry bodies of mice.

 Jessica stumbled sideways sending a cabinet crashing to the floor.
-She batted at the swarm as it engulfed her breasts, crawled in a living shroud across her face, her arms, choking off her cries.
-In moments she tumbled to her knees in a convulsing mass, then to the floor, her legs kicking feebly for several moments before going still.
+She batted at the swarm as it engulfed her breasts, crawled in a living shroud across her face and her arms before choking off her cries.
+She tumbled to her knees in a convulsing mass, then to the floor, her legs kicking feebly for several moments before going still.

-The flowing horde pulsed and bulged growing smaller and smaller until the last few animals scurried into shadow.
-The only thing left behind were four small bodies and a pair of tattered pink panties.
+The flowing horde pulsed and bulged growing smaller and smaller until the last animals scurried into shadow.
+The only thing left were four small bodies and a tattered pink cami.

 “What the fuck…what the fuck?”
 Dan sprang to his feet not bothering to cover his nakedness.

-Once again the shadows flowed across the ground toward them.
+Once again, the shadows flowed across the ground toward them.
 As Dan dashed for the stairs, Mirna covered her eyes and dropped to her knees.
-She tried to shut out the screams, Dan’s muffled cries and the whispering sounds of scurrying feet in the silence that followed.
+She tried to shut out the screams; Dan’s muffled cries for help, the whispering sounds of scurrying feet followed by silence.

 I’m next, she thought.
 I’m going to be eaten alive.

-Mirna dropped her hands from her eyes, searched for the source of the voice.
-The shadow of swarming mice swirled across the floor and entered Dan’s empty clothes.
-The pants and shirt filled like a Macy’s day balloon, rising slowly from the floor.
-From the shirt’s neck, a brown glob formed, taking the shape of a head.
-Tiny bodies and whipping tails smoothing to form nose, eyes, lips.
+Mirna dropped her hands and searched for the source.
+From the shadows, the mice swirled across the floor and entered Dan’s empty clothes.
+The pants and shirt swelled like Macy’s day balloons as they rose slowly from the floor.
+From the shirt’s neck, a glob of tiny bodies emerged and took the shape of a head.
+Furry bodies and whipping tails smoothing to form nose, and eyes, and lips.

 “We’re here for you, Mirna,” the voice said.
 “I’m here for you.”

-The thing took a halting step forward, held out its arms.
+The thing took a halting step and held out its arms.